symbiote/silverstripe-seed/README.md

 ## Suggestions

-You'll also find a number of modules that are suggested (more below), however these are optional, and depend on what you're trying to achieve.
+You'll also find a number of modules that are suggested (more below), however these are optional, and depend on what you're aiming to achieve.

 ### Advanced Workflow